History of Yahoo: Carol Bartz era (2009–2011)

 On January 13, 2009, Yahoo! appointed Carol Bartz, former executive chairman of Autodesk, as its new chief executive officer and a member of the board of directors.

-Yahoo! tried to change its direction after chief executive Carol Bartz replaced co-founder Jerry Yang.
+Yahoo! wished to change its direction after chief executive Carol Bartz replaced co-founder Jerry Yang.

 In July 2009, Microsoft and Yahoo! agreed to a deal that would see Yahoo!'s websites use both Microsoft's search technology and search advertising.
-Yahoo! in turn would become the sales team for banner advertising for both companies.
+Yahoo! in turn became the sales team for banner advertising for both companies.
 While Microsoft would provide algorithmic search results, Yahoo! would control the presentation and personalization of results for searches on its pages.
+Organic results from Bing replaced Yahoo! organic search results in August 2010.

 On July 21, 2009, Yahoo! launched a new version of its front page, called Metro.
 The new page allowed users to customize it through the prominent "My Favorites" panel on the left side and integrate third-party web services and launch them within one page.

 On October 28, 2009, Bartz told PCWorld that she struggled with the question of what Yahoo! is when she took over as CEO in January 2009.
 After talking to many users in about 10 countries, she said, Yahoo! executives concluded that users consider it their "home on the Internet."

+During this time, Yahoo acquired sports mobile and social gaming startup Citizen Sports in March 2010 and advertising start-up Dapper in October 2010.
+In November 2011, Yahoo! acquired Interclick, a developer of online user behavior identification and targeting technology.

+Yahoo! announced integration with Facebook Connect in December 2009.
+In July 2010, the company introduced mail and messenger applications for Android.

 In September 2011, Bartz sent an email to Yahoo! employees saying she was removed from her position at Yahoo! by the company's chairman Roy Bostock via a phone call.
 CFO Tim Morse was named as Interim CEO of the company.